 Fix: The Compressed (Zipped) Folder Is Invalid Issue in Windows 11/10

-Here are some of the ways to deal with the compressed folder is invalid problem on a Windows computer.
+Here are some ways to deal with the compressed zipped folder is invalid problem on a Windows PC.

 - Obtain a Fresh Copy of the Compressed File